-Madison College is committed to maintaining an environment in which students, faculty, and staff can work and learn together in an atmosphere free of all forms of harassment and discrimination.
-Training is available to all students, faculty and staff as part of this commitment.
+Madison College is committed to maintaining an environment in which students and employees can work and learn together in an atmosphere free of all forms of harassment and discrimination.
+Training is available to students and employees as part of this commitment.
 Ongoing prevention and awareness training is conducted throughout the year.
-Programming can be tailored to fit specific needs of a department, student group, other by request.
+Programming can be tailored to fit specific needs of a department, student group, or other need by request.
 Information is available by contacting the Dean of Students Office at deanofstudents@madisoncollege.edu or Civil Rights Compliance at hrcompliance@madisoncollege.edu.
-Additional information is also available online at https://madisoncollege.edu/workshops-and-training
+Additional information is also available online at madisoncollege.edu.
+Additional information is also available online at